| |

 Instructions

-• In a separate bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt until incorporated.
+• In a separate medium bowl, whisk together 2 2/3 cups all-purpose flour, 1 1/2 teaspoons baking powder, 1/4 teaspoon baking soda, and 3/4 teaspoon salt.

 Notes